What Is a PET Scan?

 The scan itself is painless.
 For some people, staying still for so long is the hardest part and may cause some aches or discomfort.

 A PET scan shows bright areas where there’s heavy activity in your cells, which may be a sign of disease.
 To get a more complete picture of what’s going on, your doctor may compare your PET scan with results from other imaging you’ve had.
+Test results are very accurate, but a combined PET/CT tends to be more accurate than the results of either test on its own.
 You can get results within 24 hours, but it depends on where you have the scan done.